bshoshany/thread-pool/README.md

 In addition, this library was tested on a [Compute Canada](https://www.computecanada.ca/) node equipped with two 20-core / 40-thread Intel Xeon Gold 6148 CPUs (for a total of 40 cores and 80 threads), running CentOS Linux 7.9.2009, using [GCC](https://gcc.gnu.org/) v12.1.1.

-The test program `BS_thread_pool_test.cpp` was compiled without warnings (with the warning flags `-Wall -Wextra -Wconversion -Wsign-conversion -Wpedantic -Weffc++ -Wshadow` in GCC/Clang and `/W4` in MSVC), executed, and successfully completed all [automated tests](#testing-the-package) and benchmarks using all of the compilers and systems mentioned above.
+The test program `BS_thread_pool_test.cpp` was compiled with warnings (with the flags `-Wall -Wextra -Wconversion -Wsign-conversion -Wpedantic -Weffc++ -Wshadow` in GCC/Clang and `/W4` in MSVC), executed, and successfully completed all [automated tests](#testing-the-package) and benchmarks using all of the compilers and systems mentioned above.

 As this library requires C++17 features, the code must be compiled with C++17 support: